LichAmnesia/LichBlog/source/_posts/Web-Front-End-Development-Project-Portal-Grad-Project.md

 ## 2. Grad Project Milestone 2
-[Link to Project 2](http://creative.colorado.edu/~shhu2952/fwd/) - Now I have implemented online gallery part.
+[Link to grad project](http://creative.colorado.edu/~shhu2952/fwd/) - Now I have implemented online gallery part.
 The Ins API and Pinterest API is hard to use in static website.
 So I plan to use firebase storage to store my images and use firebase to get these images to show as an online gallery.

 ### Interactions